NorthernStars/mrPortableGUI/README.md

     xinput --list | grep FT5406

 which shows you the touch input device and it's id you need to remember.
 Normally it's id=8.
+This is only possible on real device screen, not using SSH!
 To disable x server touch events and automatically start mrPortableGUI edit ~/.config/lxsession/LXDE-pi/autostart

     sudo nano ~/.config/lxsession/LXDE-pi/autostart